srvenkatms/DataBricksCICD/README.md

 '![Deployment Stages](prodlive.png)'

 ## Additional Notes
-I have to provide explicit owner access to resourcegrouap as a owner role '![Deployment Stages](resourcegrouproleassignment.png)'
+- I have to provide explicit owner access to resourcegrouap as a owner role '![Deployment Stages](resourcegrouproleassignment.png)'

+- Single Variables group is used for POC. it has variables for Dev and Prod.
+In ideal scenario, this can be broken per environments